 The most economic way to install the ReWater® system is by plumbing only the regularly-used showers, baths, and clothes washer into the tank; about 95% of the reusable water comes from these few sources.
-Our Model RW2F and RW2AF systems come with 2" pipe and connections, which are rated for up to 8 fixtures units, or about 4 greywater fixtures.
+Our Model RW2AF systems come with 2" pipe and connections, which are rated for up to 8 fixtures units, or about 4 greywater fixtures.
 Our Model RW3AF system handles up to 35 fixture units, about 17 fixtures.
-Include more fixtures only when they do not greatly add to the overall plumbing cost, or when your water is pricey, or when reducing wastewater discharges is important, or to maximize your green footprint or optimize LEED or Build It Green points.
+Include more fixtures only when they do not greatly add to the overall plumbing cost.
+Include other fixtures only if your water is pricey, or reducing wastewater discharges is important to you, or to maximize your green footprint or to optimize LEED or Build It Green points.